CedricChnfr/portfolio/_posts/Courses/2024-10-03-cloud-edge.markdown

 ## PART B: DESCRIPTIVE PART

+### Experience Details

+#### Environment and Context

 During the Cloud and Edge Computing course, I explored both theoretical and practical aspects of hybrid architectures for modern computing environments.
 This course provided hands-on experience with virtualization techniques, cloud services, and edge computing solutions.

-### B.I.
-EXPERIENCE DETAILS

-#### B.I.1.
-Environment and Context

-The Cloud and Edge Computing course emphasized the importance of virtualization technologies in modern cloud infrastructures.
 The increasing demand for scalable, efficient, and low-latency services highlights the relevance of this subject in fields such as IoT, real-time systems, and 5G networks.

-#### B.I.2.
-Your Function
+#### My Function

 In this course, I was responsible for:
 - Learning and practicing virtualization techniques such as VMs and containers.